mit-rss/wall_follower/README.md

-## Wednesday, March 10 and Monday, March 15 (and Wednesday, March 17): Wall Following
+## Wednesday, March 10 and Monday, March 15: Wall Following

 Use ```scp``` or ```git clone``` to get one of your team members' wall following code from Lab 2 onto the car.
 Just like in Lab 2 the wall follower should live in the ```src``` folder of your workspace, ```~/racecar_ws/src/[WALL_FOLLOWER_CODE]```.